jeremypicavet/spring-cloud-stream-function-sample/README.md

 When dealing with files of few lines, it works as expected, even if an exception is thrown during the conversion.

-As soon as we provide a file containing hundreds of lines, an exception is thrown and the stream stop.
+As soon as we provide a file containing hundreds of lines, the stream stop if the file contains a conversion error.

 **Run application :**